Should You Stay Away From Alcohol If You Have Tinnitus?

 man drinking beer

-If you have tinnitus, you may have come across information that suggests staying away from alcohol.
+If you have tinnitus, you may have come across information that encourages avoiding excessive alcohol consumption, or drinking alcohol altogether.
 Is this true?
+Should people with tinnitus avoid drinking alcohol to avoid alcohol induced hearing loss and subsequent tinnitus development?
 The answer will likely surprise you.

 Alcohol has been reported to worsen tinnitus in some people, but not in all.
 A study of 100 tinnitus patients showed mixed results, with 22% saying that drinking worsened their tinnitus, 16% saying that it helped to improve their tinnitus, and 62% reporting no effect at all.
 The study also noted that when tinnitus patients realized alcohol improved their tinnitus, they tended to start drinking significantly more.